brannerchinese/stockscrape/README.md

 `CODE/`: contains `.tex` templates for beginning and end of output file.

 `DATA/`: contains `.txt` file of stock tickers to be looked up, one per line.

-`PREVIOUS_VERSIONS/`: previous versions will be stored here with date appended, but they may not run as is because directory structures have changed.
-See past commits of the repository for complete working installations of these older versions.

 Scripts
 -------